 From a value perspective, the expensive housing beginning at the waterfront and moving west are sure to increase in value.
 Plus, you have instant access to the PATH system, which also takes you into New York City.

-Regardless how far you are moving, there is a lot of preparation.
+Regardless how far you are moving after college, there is a lot of preparation.
 You have to call moving companies, compare quotes, and then research them to make sure they are licensed, insured, and have positive Better Business Bureau ratings.
 You can save yourself a lot of time and frustration, if you use Unpakt to book a guarantee price with verified local movers.

 There are a few things you need to know about moving into Hoboken.
 These include: